pmarks-net/ipvfoo/README.md

 ## Safari?

 IPvFoo cannot be [ported to Safari](https://github.com/pmarks-net/ipvfoo/issues/39) because the `webRequest` API does not report IP addresses.
-In theory, a Safari extension could do its own DNS lookups over HTTPS, but such behavior is beyond the scope of IPvFoo.
+In theory, a Safari extension could do its own DNS lookups, but this would create additional network traffic, and may disagree with the browser's address selection.

 ## Running IPvFoo unpacked from git